Samsung SGH-T729 Blast: Capabilities and applications

-Direct access to personal email, including AOL email, Yahoo!
-Mail and Gmail, making it easy to check messages anytime of the day.
-For added convenience, email messages can be read and responded to for the same pricing as text and picture messages - meaning there's no required data package to purchase.
-The Blast is a stylish ultra-thin slider offering additional features, including access to instant messaging with built-in support for AOL Instant Messenger (AIM), ICQ, Windows Live Messenger and Yahoo!
-Messenger, stereo Bluetooth technology, a 1.3-megapixel camera with digital zoom, multi-shot, and video recording capabilities, external memory card slot, MP3 player and speaker independent voice recognition.
+The phone had a two inch display that supported 262,000 colors.
+The phone offered direct access to personal email, including AOL email, Yahoo!
+Mail and Gmail, as well as access to instant messaging with built-in support for AOL Instant Messenger (AIM), ICQ, Windows Live Messenger and Yahoo!
+Messenger.
+1,000 contacts could be stored in the phone. stereo Bluetooth technology, a 1.3-megapixel camera with digital zoom, multi-shot, and video recording capabilities, external memory card slot, MP3 player and speaker independent voice recognition.
 Users also can stay connected while traveling worldwide with the Blast's quad-band technology.

-Calculator

-Allows the user to use the phone as a basic calculator.